danielfett/draft-dpop/main.md

 such as the JWT authorization grant [@RFC7523]).
-The HTTP request shown in (#token-request-code) illustrates such an access token request using an authorization code grant with a DPoP proof JWT in the `DPoP` header (extra line breaks and whitespace for display purposes only).
+The HTTP request shown in (#token-request-code) illustrates such an access token request using an authorization code grant with a DPoP proof JWT in the `DPoP` header (extra line breaks and indentation for display purposes only).

 !---
 ~~~